RYEDALE, SCARBOROUGH, WHITBY and FILEY NEIGHBOURHOOD WATCH ASSOCIATION

 5. Officers of the RSWF NHWA

-5.1 At the Annual General Meeting of the RSWF NHWA, the members shall elect a Chair, a Vice-Chair, a Treasurer, a Secretary and any other officers they may consider necessary.
+5.1 At the Annual General Meeting of the RSWF NHWA, the members shall elect a Chairperson, a Treasurer, a Secretary and any other officers they may consider necessary.
 Roles and responsibilities are attached to this Constitution after agreement.
+There will be a non elected role of Deputy Chairperson who may be asked to stand in for the Chair at meetings they are unable to attend.

 5.2 The elected Chairperson shall stand for re-election each year.